Feature: The best 25 TAG Heuer watches

 The incredible Mikrogirder

 Watching the chronograph seconds hand revolve on the brand’s incredible Mikro watches is like watching the beating wings of a fly—a mere blur.
-This pioneering series proves TAG Heuer’s ongoing commitment to chronograph innovation, and we’ve chosen the Mikrogirder as a great example of the series.
+This pioneering series proves TAG Heuer’s ongoing commitment to chronograph innovation, and we’ve chosen the Mikrogirder as a great example.
 Its seconds hand spins around at astonishing speed, timing up to 1/2,000th of a second, while the automatic movement is powered by a vibrating linear oscillator instead of a rotor.

 The Steve McQueen Monaco